-A multi-engine rating, as the name suggests allows either a Private Pilot Licence or Commercial Pilot Licence holder to fly a multi-engine aircraft.
-This rating is a requirement for the issue of a frozen Airline Transport Pilot Licence (f)ATPL.
-Under a ‘intense’ modular course or indeed an integrated course, this rating is usually combined with the students Commercial Pilot Licence (CPL) training, or Instrument Rating course.
+A multi-engine rating, as the name suggests allows either a Private Pilot Licence or Commercial Pilot Licence holder to fly a multi-engine piston aircraft.
+Under an ‘intense’ modular course or a fully integrated course, this rating is generally combined with the students Commercial Pilot Licence (CPL) training, or Instrument Rating course.

 Before you begin a Multi-Engine rating course, what do you need?